xander-doom/haml-hero/README.md

   - `"safe"`: Only apply safe auto-corrections (`--auto-correct`)
   - `"all"`: Apply all auto-corrections, including potentially unsafe ones (`--auto-correct-all`)
 - `hamlHero.additionalFormatterArguments`: Additional arguments to pass to haml-lint when formatting (default: `""`)
-- `hamlHero.additionalLinterArguments`: Additional arguments to pass to haml-lint when running diagnostics (default: `""`)

 ### Example Configuration